Delete search term

 After successful completion of the three year and 10 months full-time study course in midwifery, students will graduate with a Bachelor of Science ZHAW in Midwifery (Zurich University of Applied Sciences) and the Higher Diploma in Midwifery.
 This study course is the best possible preparation for a career in the midwifery profession as you receive versatile and practice-oriented training in obstetrics, health promotion and prevention.
 The training is divided into teaching at ZHAW and clinical placements at institutions in the healthcare system and in private practices.

-Master degree programme in Midwifery
+Master of Science in Midwifery

-Midwives with a Master of Science in Midwifery are in high demand as professional experts, researchers and lecturers to develop solutions to current and future challenges in interdisciplinary obstetrical healthcare with user involvement.
+Midwives with a Master of Science (MSc) in Midwifery are in high demand as professional experts, researchers and lecturers to develop solutions to current and future challenges in interdisciplinary obstetrical healthcare with user involvement.

-Continuing education
+Continuing Education

 Our study programmes build on the existing knowledge of the participants and refer directly to everyday practice.
 Practical experiences as well as up-to-date, evidence-based knowledge are the focus of our training.
 The part-time modules allow for a direct and continuous practice transfer.

-Modular design
+Modular Design

-The continuing education courses at the Institute of Midwifery and Reproductive Health are modular enabling participants to plan their continuing education according to their personal interests, convenience and capacities.
+The continuing education courses at the Institute of Midwifery and Reproductive Health are modular, enabling participants to plan their continuing education according to their personal interests, convenience and capacities.

-Research
+Research in Midwifery

 The Midwifery Science Research Unit promotes quality in obstetrics and midwifery through applied research and development projects by focusing on the best possible care for women, children and families during pregnancy and childbirth, the postpartum period and breastfeeding. with a particular focus on evidence-based practice in obstetrics, the quality assurance and development of midwifery activities and healthcare research.
 The team includes experts in midwifery and nursing science, sociology, early childhood, statistics, ethnology and gender research with broad experience in practice and research.